User Submitted Radon Levels Across The Country

 Radon detectors should be handled just like testing kits.
 In that respect, they should be installed in the lowest level of the residence, and they should be left to sit for at least a month before a reading is taken.
 In addition, you should refrain from opening windows and doors to the outside as much as possible when you first install the device.
 Most detectors will simply mount to the wall, and are powered through a regular power outlet or batteries.

-Since testing kits can cost more than $15 and multiple will be necessary it may be a better idea to purchase a detector, which is usually in the range of $100-$150 depending on the model and features.
+Since radon test kits can cost more than $15 and multiple will be necessary it may be a better idea to purchase a detector, which is usually in the range of $100-$150 depending on the model and features.
 A detector should never be considered the deciding factor when it comes to installing a mitigation system.
 If radon levels are high, you should have a system installed regardless.

 If you would like a bit more information on radon in your area you can visit this US EPA page and select the state where you live.
 It will take you directly to the contact information for the state radon center in your area.